 When you decide to start a loyalty program, you want to get everything right.
 From the types of rewards you offer, to when you actually launch, you take the time to research everything you can, and why shouldn’t you?
 You want to get it right the first time, and looking at what others are doing will help you do that.

-Ultimately, your program’s name is responsible for setting the tone for your shoppers and members.
+Ultimately, your program’s name is responsible for setting the tone for your shoppers and members alike.
 It can be the difference between a customer choosing to join your brand community or shop somewhere else.
 That means a generic name like “My Points Program” just won’t cut it if you want your program to perform its best.
 Instead, you want to make it sound exclusive and exciting so that your customers actually want to take part in it.

 So how do you do that?
 To help get your creative juices flowing, I’m going to start with a few quick tips on naming your loyalty program and then tell you about 5 of my all-time favorite program names.

 Let’s take your naming game to the next level!